sangyun884/Face2Webtoon/README.md

 ## Baseline 0(U-GAT-IT)
 I used [U-GAT-IT official pytorch implementation](https://github.com/znxlwm/UGATIT-pytorch).
 [U-GAT-IT](https://arxiv.org/abs/1907.10830) is GAN for an unpaired I2I translation.
-Using CAM attention module and adaptive layer instance normalization, it performed well on I2I translation where considerable shape deformation is required.
+Using CAM attention module and adaptive layer instance normalization, it performed well when considerable shape deformation is required.

 For face data, i used AFAD-Lite dataset from https://github.com/afad-dataset/tarball-lite.